InGarage/MakerPlayGround_Library/script/Action_Description/Description/AN_LCD_12.md

-<i class="icon-font"></i>Distance
+<i class="icon-font"></i>Humanity
 ===================
-Show the distance from distance sensor to the LCD in SI unit.
+Show the humanity from humanity sensor to the LCD in SI unit.

 **SensorName**
 : Blank to pick up a new one.